alex-nicat/ietf-dprive-phase2-requirements/draft-ietf-dprive-phase2-requirements.md

 --- abstract

-This document describes requirements for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
+This document describes requirements and considerations for adding confidentiality to DNS exchanges between recursive resolvers and authoritative servers.
+The intent of this document is to guide Internet Drafts in the DNS Private Exchange (DPRIVE) Working Group pertaining to recursive to authorized name servers, with the stated requirements and considerations.

 --- middle

 # Introduction & Scope

-The 2018 approved [charter of the IETF DPRIVE Working Group](https://datatracker.ietf.org/doc/charter-ietf-dprive/) contains milestones related to confidentiality aspects of DNS transactions between the iterative resolver and authoritative name servers.
+The 2018 approved [charter of the IETF DPRIVE Working Group](https://datatracker.ietf.org/doc/charter-ietf-dprive/) contains milestones related to confidentiality aspects of DNS transactions between the recursive resolver and authoritative name servers.

 This is also reflected in the [DPRIVE milestones](https://datatracker.ietf.org/wg/dprive/about/), which (as of October 2019) contains two relevant milestones: